sm-azure/CarND-Advanced-Lane-Lines/README.md

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-In the `process_images` function the lanes were plotted back on the road using Udacity's code. :)
+In the `process_images` function the lanes were plotted back on the road using Udacity's help. :)
 <p align="center">
   <img src="output_images/lane_area.png">
   <br>